-Technology support and data collection only help businesses function better.
+Technology support and data analytics only help businesses function better.
 Harris said, “What’s so amazing about this industry is that you essentially have this other planet, and on that planet, you need to build an ecosystem, and people saw the opportunity and built that ecosystem.”

 He continued, “The technology was built to support the industry, and the reason it had to be built is that people from the outside didn’t want to come near cannabis.”

 But today, as the cannabis industry gains acceptance and cannabis use becomes less stigmatized, companies who’ve spent decades providing services to other industries are starting to rethink their position on cannabis.
 As federal decriminalization and banking changes continue to move forward, more traditional companies are recognizing opportunities.

 Data Analytics Helps You Connect with the Consumer